mouseless/baked/unreleased.md

 ## Improvements

-- The path of the `app.json` file cannot be resolved in the Windows, fixed
+- Failure to import `app.json` file with absolute path in Windows, fixed